Overview

 We are committed to ensuring that credit report and background check information is accurate and that it is sold and used for legal purposes.
 When your rights are violated by an employer, consumer reporting agency, credit bureau, background check company, landlord, or another report user, our team is here to help.

 Our FCRA attorneys have successfully represented hundreds of thousands of consumers across the country and have obtained relief valued in the billions of dollars for our clients.
+We can help you with:

-Our Fair Credit Reporting Act Lawyers Will Protect Your Rights
+Our Lawyers Will Protect Your Rights

 Employers and creditors are relying more and more on background checks and credit reports when making hiring and firing decisions.
 Unfortunately, the consumer reporting agencies that prepare those reports are often more concerned with profits than with accuracy.